tiny-engines-code/tiny-engines-docs/developer-onboarding/event-activity/event-activity-setup.md

 ##Running the code on a laptop
+In order to run the solution without mocks we have two dependencies:
+* [x] Provide Sendgrid with a public IP address that it can send event activity to -- we'll use `ngrok` for this
+* [x] Provide a Kafka broker to send our data to -- we'll use docker for this

+We can always deploy a public facing gateway and a Confluent Kafka broker, but when developing it's sometimes helpful to be able to run from our laptops.
+I'll focus on running from a laptop in this example.

 ---

 ####Steps
-We need to provide SendGrid with a public IP address.
-We can deploy the event activity service on a publicly available platform, but when developing it's sometimes helpful to be able to run from our laptops.
-The steps for doing that are:

 * [ ] Download and install the wonderful **ngrok** proxy
 * [ ] In the project root directory type docker-compose up - to start Kafka and Kowl (Kowl is a Kafka UI)